MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-improve-hologram-precision.md

-description: Learn about things you can do to improve positional precision of holograms in Dynamics 365 Guides ms.author: davepinch ms.date: 11/03/2020 ms.topic: article
+description: Learn about things you can do to improve positional precision of holograms in Dynamics 365 Guides ms.author: davepinch ms.date: 11/03/2020 ms.topic: conceptual
-title: Improve positional accuracy of holograms in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Effect of calibration, prescanning, and environment on positional precision of holograms in Dynamics 365 Guides ms.reviewer: v-wendysmith ms.custom: bap-template
 ---

 # Effect of calibration, prescanning, and environment on positional precision of holograms in Dynamics 365 Guides